An offset mortgage is a mortgage which is linked to a borrower’s savings account(s) and the interest is offset against their mortgage.

 The pros and cons of an offset mortgage

 Offset mortgages can also be a savvy way of making tax savings.
 Interest earned on savings accounts is of course taxed; but with the offsetting technique, there is no tax to worry about.
 Given that the interest you are charged on your mortgage will generally outstrip anything you can earn on your savings, moving to an offset means you are essentially saving at your mortgage rate, tax free.
-Savers have had a raw deal of late and, while returns are so low, offsetting is one way of making your money work harder.

-Is an offset mortgage for me?
+Is an offset mortgage my best option?

 We recently completed on a case which is a good illustration of the potential benefits of an offset mortgage.

-We secured a million pound loan for the client.
-He planned to use £250,000 to purchase a buy to let property, but did not yet have one in mind; the search could therefore potentially have become very expensive.
+We secured a million-pound loan for the client.
+He planned to use £250,000 to purchase a buy-to-let property, but did not yet have one in mind; the search could therefore potentially have become very expensive.

 Luckily, we were able to put the £250,000 into an account, where it was offset against his mortgage.
 He was thus free to look for a property unconstrained by the fear of racking up huge interest bills.